anhgelus/molehunt/Writerside/topics/introduction.md

 The mod requires [Fabric-API](https://modrinth.com/mod/fabric-api) to works.
 [Simple Voice Chat](https://modrinth.com/plugin/simple-voice-chat) is highly recommended.

+> If you use Simple Voice Chat, make sure to disable private groups,
+> as they would ruin the immersion.
+{style=tip}

 The mod has to be installed on the server *and* on every client.
+The mod is required to be installed on clients for some client-side features (such as hiding nametags or changing skins).